base2006/miaApp/README.md

 ## UI/Framework ##

 The UI of the app is based on Ionic Framework with some added changes using Sass.
 We chose this framework because it's relatively easy to work with and has some serious power.
-This basic UI elements look clean and stylish and the styles are easy to change using Sass
+It also does a lot of work for you, it generates all splash screens from a single image, it has live reload so you can see what you're changing and the comand line tools are easy to use.
+It has a large css library and stock icons.
+This basic UI elements look clean and stylish and the styles are easy to change using Sass.

 ## Plugins ##